nathansmith11170/HoloTableGame/Readme.md

 ## Compiler and Tool Support

-CMake 4.1.2 - unfortunately pinned because of experimental module std use
+CMake 4.1.2 - unfortunately pinned because of experimental module std use (Visual Studio users must use custom CMake executable as of 11/2025)

-Clang versions that support module std (20 and 21)
+Working build for Clang 21.1.5

-MSVC doesn't build RGFW 1.7 for some reason, so it's excluded for now
+Working build for MSVC 14.50

-GCC doesn't build 'std' module properly from CMake 4.1.2 for some reason, so it's excluded for now
+GCC doesn't build 'std' module properly using CMake 4.1.2 experimental feature for some reason, so it's excluded for now

 ## Build Dependencies